Difference between ecommerce PCI compliance and brick and mortar PCI

 Ecommerce PCI compliance

-PCI compliance for online retail sites is not so different than brick-and-mortar compliance in that it is aimed at protecting customer information.
+PCI compliance and payment fraud protection for online retail sites is not so different than brick-and-mortar compliance in that it is aimed at protecting customer information.
 The main difference is that the point of sale online is electronic, as opposed to a tangible piece of hardware in store.
 Since the POS varies for these two aspects of transaction, the means of compliance are also slightly different.

 Shopping cart software must be protected, and the online payment portal must meet PCI requirements as well, demonstrating it has the necessary infrastructure to protect against a breach.